My time as a mortgage banker was a learning experience about the financial industry and a glimpse into how differently people spend their money.

 - Home Was Recently Listed For Sale – Home has to be off the market for six (or 12) months before a mortgage company will allow a refinance.
 They do check the MLS.
 You might be able to get by if you were doing it “For Sale By Owner”.
 Its a big risk to lend to someone who was trying to sell the home as they might be trying to pay off debts with the new loan and then will foreclose.

-Why Collections, Judgements, Liens, Property Taxes, and Income Taxes Must Be Paid Before Closing
+Collections, Judgements, Liens, Property Taxes, & Income Taxes

 Mortgage companies always want to be in first lien position on title of a home.
 If you foreclose then whomever recorded the liens by date will get paid first when the house is next sold.
 Mortgage debt is usually the largest amount of all.